erikmartens/nearbyweather-legacy/README.md

 ## Future Developments
 - Integrate RxSwift for reactive scenes
+- Refactor scene-architecture using the MVVM+C pattern and define UI programmatically via autolayout
 - Integrate Realm for data persistence
-- Refactor scene-architecture using MVVM+C pattern with RxSwift and define UI via programmatic autolayout code
-- Write XCTests
+- Include Unit Tests for Services
+- Include UITests for Scenes
 - Setup CI and CD with Bitrise